This site is intended for health professionals only

 Dr Singh, who practises in Birmingham, has worked hard to help black, Asian and minority ethnic patients understand the risk of Covid-19.
 He has gone on national TV to explain guidelines, while also setting up protocols and infection prevention measures for gurdwaras.
 These protocols have been widely shared – being adapted by the Sikh Council UK.
 Dr Singh has been ‘instrumental’ in sharing information to BAME communities, says fellow GP Dr Sukhpal Singh Gill, president of the Sikh Doctors and Dentists Association UK.

-Practice manager Kim Whitehead says Dr Thullimalli ‘single-handedly kept our surgery above water’ when the pandemic hit and two other GP colleagues at his West Yorkshire practice later fell ill with Covid-19.
+Practice manager Kim Whitehead says Dr Thullimalli ‘single-handedly kept our surgery above water’ when the pandemic hit and two other GP colleagues at his South Yorkshire practice later fell ill with Covid-19.
 He took over as acting PCN director, put an urgent action plan together, provided all the duty on-calls and more – while also keeping the team’s morale high.

 In the words of one of his patients, in the past year Dr Baker has provided them with ‘excellent’ care for a condition that is not well understood, difficult to treat, and often stigmatised.
 ‘Dr Baker’s open, friendly, attentive, and patient attitude has enabled me to remain engaged with GP support for the first time,’ they say, also praising the Nottinghamshire GP for ongoing phone support during the pandemic, helping them to feel less alone.
 ‘I am also impressed by his positive attitude in the face of challenging circumstances.
 This has inspired me to strive to be more positive myself.’